intel/rohd-hcl/doc/components/adder.md

 ## Sign Magnitude Adder

 A sign magnitude adder is useful in situations where the sign of the addends is separated from their magnitude (e.g., not 2s complement), such as in floating point multipliers.
-The `SignMagnitudeAdder` inherits from `Adder` but adds the `Logic` inputs for the two operands.
+The [SignMagnitudeAdder](https://intel.github.io/rohd-hcl/rohd_hcl/SignMagnitudeAdder-class.html) inherits from `Adder` but adds the `Logic` inputs for the two operands.

 If you can supply the largest magnitude number first, then you can disable a comparator generation inside by declaring the `largestMagnitudeFirst` option as true.

-The `SignMagnitudeAdder` uses a `OnesComplementAdder` internally.
+The [SignMagnitudeAdder](https://intel.github.io/rohd-hcl/rohd_hcl/SignMagnitudeAdder-class.html) uses a [OnesComplementAdder](https://intel.github.io/rohd-hcl/rohd_hcl/OnesComplementAdder-class.html) internally.

-Here is an example of instantiating a `SignMagnitudeAdder`:
+Here is an example of instantiating a [SignMagnitudeAdder](https://intel.github.io/rohd-hcl/rohd_hcl/SignMagnitudeAdder-class.html):

 ```dart
     const width = 6;